fejlek/Nine-Circles-Bayes/1 First Circle - Introduction to Bayesian Statistics/First_circle_1_intro_single_parameter.md

 distribution of $\hat \theta$ could not be easily approximated using large-sample asymptotics.

-As we observe from our three main steps, Bayesian inference requires specification of the full probability model $p(y, \theta)$, which necessitates the definition of *prior probability* $p(\theta)$, which is used to model our initial knowledge about the parameters $\theta$ before we perform the inference.
+As we observe from the three main steps of the Bayesian framework, Bayesian inference requires specification of the full probability model $p(y, \theta)$, which necessitates the definition of *prior probability* $p(\theta)$, which is used to model our initial knowledge about the parameters $\theta$ before we perform the inference.
 Using the observed data $y$, we can then